evgenyneu/Cosmos/README.md

 * [nickhart](https://github.com/nickhart) for adding compatibility with Xcode 6.
 * [staticdreams](https://github.com/staticdreams) for bringing tvOS support.
 * [wagnersouz4](https://github.com/wagnersouz4) for Swift 3.1 update.
-* [paoloq](https://github.com/paoloq) for reporting the CosmoView frame size issue when it is used without Auto Layout.
+* [paoloq](https://github.com/paoloq) for reporting the CosmoView frame size issue when the view is used without Auto Layout.

 ## License